Ottermandias/SeaOfStars/README.md

 ## [Palette+](https://github.com/chirpxiv/PalettePlus)
 - A plugin to improve color customization beyond the game-provided color options.
 - Developed by Chirp.
-- Support can be found on [Ktisis' Discord](https://discord.gg/kUG3W8B8Ny).
+- Functionality subsumed by Glamourer.